bonesmoses/bonelab/bootstrapping/README.md

 ```

 This will ensure nginx starts _after_ the Proxmox server.
 Apparently the SSL certs are dynamic, and it could cause NGINX to fail to start as our proxy following a reboot.

+## Proxmox ZFS Filesystems

+Once filesystems exist, they must be registered with Proxmox so they can be chosen while creating VMs and containers.
+Log into the web interface we exposed with NGINX and follow these steps.

+1. In the "Server" view, choose the "Datacenter" entry
+2. Select the "Storage" icon
+3. Click the "Add" button, and select "ZFS" to add new storage
+4. Name it `tank-pool` or something memorable in the "ID" field
+5. Choose the `tank/pool` option in "ZFS Pool"
+6. Select "Add" to complete the process
+7. Repeat steps 3-6 for the `tank/db_pool` filesystem, with `tank-db_pool` as the ID

+It should now be possible to create VMs and containers on these storage pools.
+In addition, any further systems added to the cluster will have these same pools defined.
+This is why we standardized the names of the underlying ZFS volumes, since they must exist on all systems in the cluster.

 ## System Stats